General Idea: The 1984 Miss General Idea Pavillion

-In 1973, as the mail-art phenomenon had begun to fade, General Idea switched their focus towards the creation of the 1984 Miss General Idea Pavillion [sic].
+In 1973, as the mail-art phenomenon had begun to fade, General Idea switched their focus towards the creation of the 1984 Miss General Idea Pavillion.
 The group began to create a series of architectural proposals that articulated various aspects of the Pavillion.
 The first realized installation was Luxon VB, a set of double-sided mirrored Venetian blind slats.
 They also collected a series of talismans: The Hand of the Spirit (an effete, arched hand made of plexiglas and mounted on a wand-like handle, which originally appeared in Vincent Trasov's entry for the 1971 Miss General Idea Pageant) and The Miss General Idea Shoe.
 This was all under the rubric of the Search for the Spirit of Miss General Idea – in the group's conceptual framework, an analogy for artistic inspiration and research.
 This framework served as a structuring principle for future performances (which continued to take the form of audience rehearsals).

 In 1974, General Idea opened Art Metropole, an archive, shop and distribution centre for artist's multiples and ephemera.
 The announcement came via FILE Megazine: "Art Metropole intends to keep abreast of the tide, housing and distributing evidence of activity and imagery: megazines [sic], publications, videos, correspondence, snapshots, memories and the ephemeral flood.".
 The shop opened on October 26 of that year, the occasion used as another opportunity to rehearse the public for the 1984 Miss General Idea Pageant.

 In 1975, the group staged another performance, Going Thru the Motions, again at the Art Gallery of Ontario.
 Similar in structure to the 1971 Miss General Idea Pageant (this time including a crew of 40 people, including cameramen who recorded everything, and all the trappings of pageant or awards-show glamour), this was another audience rehearsal.
 The evening featured a parade of the VB Gowns (a series of ziggurat-shaped 'gowns' made of manipulated Venetian blind slats) and a performance by Rough Trade.

 Going Thru the Notions was shown at the Carmen Lamanna Gallery in the same year.
 The exhibition was a summary of the group's thinking around the 1984 Miss General Idea project.
 It featured architectural blueprints, the Pavillion Hoarding (installed outside the storefront window of the gallery), as well as their Showcards Series (1975–79), an articulation of themes and beliefs central to the overarching Miss General Idea project.